sjmcpherson/Front-End-Developer-Learnings/Glossary.md

  - <strong>MVW</strong> - stands for Model View Whatever termed to avoid developers arguing over which category MV* Frameworks fall over.

 ###N
+ - <strong>Nginx(pronounced "engine x")</strong> - is a web server and/or reverse proxy server that with a strong focus on high concurrency, performance and low memory usage.
+Nginx is often used as a proxy server in front of Apache to improve speed for fetching static files.
  - <strong>Node</strong> - or NodeJS is a runtime enviroment for creating server-side JavaScript applications
  - <strong>Normalisation</strong> - Is the process of structuring data in a Relational database so data is less redundant by group data into smaller tables that are linked together by relationships
  - <strong>NPM (Node Package Manager)</strong> - is the default package manager from Node.js and handles download & installation of Node modules